shahin1009/ME565/README.md

 │   ├── 1D heat equation with numerical integral
 │   ├── 1D heat equation with fft
 │   ├── Differentiation with fourier
+├── Laplace.ipynb
+│   ├── System responses to impulse and step
+│   ├── Bode plot
-└── README.md
+│   ├── Calculating system response by convolving with impulse └── README.md
 ```
 ## Complex visualization